-A circular symbol depicting your destination (waypoint) appears on the screen as you approach the waypoint, as shown on the screen in the following figure.
+A circular symbol depicting your destination (waypoint) appears on the screen as you approach the waypoint.

-Travel Time is the time that it will take to reach your destination at your present closing speed.
+Trip Time is the time that it will take to reach your destination at your present closing speed.
 (You can also customize the time window to show Arrival Time instead.
 Arrival Time is the local time it will be when you arrive at the destination, based upon your present closing speed and track.)